makerdao/community/governance/delegates/0x8804d391472126dA56b9a560AEf6C6d5AAA7607B/profile.md

 I will disclose in case the voting might create conflicts of interest.

-I have read and agree to follow the [Delegate Code of Conduct 3.](https://forum.makerdao.com/t/recognised-delegate-code-of-conduct/9384)
+I have read and agree to follow the [Delegate Code of Conduct](https://forum.makerdao.com/t/recognised-delegate-code-of-conduct/9384).

 **Waiver of Liability**